 5. They Help Streamline Patient Care

 Another one of the ways nurse call systems improve patient safety is by streamlining patient care and making the whole process more efficient and accurate.
-Effective nurse call systems improve communication between patients and staff responsible for their care in addition to improving communication between staff.
+Reliable wireless nurse call systems and other systems improve communication between patients and staff responsible for their care in addition to improving communication between staff.
 All of this allows staff to be in the right place at the right time with the information they need to provide the best possible care quickly and efficiently.

 One of the biggest benefits of installing an emergency call system is increasing patient/resident safety, and these are just a few ways nurse call systems improve patient safety.
 If you are considering adding, updating, or upgrading the nurse call system for your facility, contact NEPPS for a free site assessment!